CarolinaFernandez/CarolinaFernandez.github.io/_posts/2017-09-13-HTTPS-and-trust-chain-in-Flask.md

 Flask can serve requests in different ways; either unsecured (plain HTTP) or secured (HTTPS).
 The latter form can be tuned to allow different granularity and protocol-related options onthe security aspects.

 {% capture note-text %}The following code has been tested with Python 3.10.12.
 Previous versions will probably require modifications in the code.
-See below for differences.
 {% endcapture %}
 {% include highlight-warning.html %}